BIPN162/BIPN162.github.io/readme.md

-## What do the different cell types and circuits in the brain <i>do</i>?
-## How do we link genes, circuits, and behavior?
-## And can we use open source data to answer these questions?

 BIPN 162 (Neural Data Science) is a project-based course in which students will use computational notebooks to perform exploratory data analyses and to test hypotheses in large neuroscience datasets, including the <a href="https://portal.brain-map.org/">differences between unique neuron types</a>, <a href="https://lisc-tools.github.io/lisc/index.html">text mining of the neuroscience literature</a>, and <a href="https://neurosynth.org/">human neuroimaging analyses</a>.

+### We'll address the following questions:
+* What do the different cell types and circuits in the brain <i>do</i>?
+* How do we link genes, circuits, and behavior?
+* And can we use open source data to answer these questions?

-## In this course, you'll learn how to:
+### In this course, you'll learn how to:
 * Write and edit Python code, particularly in Jupyter Notebooks
 * Develop hypotheses specific to big data environments in neuroscience
 * Design a big data experiment and excavate data from open sources